 Prior to giving yourself a mealtime bolus dose of insulin, check your blood glucose level to determine the proper insulin dosage required to lower your blood glucose level to the desired target levels.
-2. Completely squeeze both Tan Buttons together when you need a bolus dose of insulin.
+Completely squeeze both tan buttons together when you need a bolus dose of insulin.
 In most cases, you should be able to do this through your clothing.
 You will hear a click sound each time the two buttons have been properly squeezed.

-If you cannot feel the Tan Buttons through your clothing, reach under your clothing.
+If you cannot feel the tan buttons through your clothing, reach under your clothing.

-Each squeeze of the Tan Buttons delivers 2 units of insulin.
+Each click of the tan buttons delivers 2 units of insulin.